+VRM Policy

+The Vendor Risk Management ("VRM") Policy sets forth the roles and responsibilities of stakeholders responsible for the governance of processes related to the engagement, assessment, and review of third-party vendors.

+VRM-RADD Policy

+The VRM Risk Assessment and Due Diligence ("VRM-RADD") Policy defines the risk management activities that must be performed prior to the establishment of a new relationship or significant change in an existing relationship between a vendor and Global Payments.

+VRM-OMR Policy

-- 1. The Vendor Risk Management ("VRM") Policy sets forth the roles and responsibilities of stakeholders responsible for the governance of processes related to the engagement, assessment, and review of third party vendors. - 2.
-The VRM Risk Assessment and Due Diligence Policy defines the risk management activities that must be performed prior to the establishment of a new relationship or significant change in an existing relationship between a vendor and Global Payments. - The VRM Ongoing Monitoring and Reporting Policy defines the ongoing vendor performance monitoring, residual risk refresh and reporting activities essential to ensuring vendor risk is appropriately managed and remains within the Global Payments' risk appetite and tolerance levels.
+The VRM Ongoing Monitoring and Reporting ("VRM-OMR") Policy defines the ongoing vendor performance monitoring, residual risk refresh and reporting activities essential to ensuring vendor risk is appropriately managed and remains within the Global Payments' risk appetite and tolerance levels.

-Vendor management
+Vendor management process

 Effective vendor management is critical to maintaining Global Payments' operations as well as satisfying regulatory obligations.
-Global Payments engages thousands of vendors globally for a range of services, including supply by non-trade or unskilled workers to semi-skilled and professionals.
+GPN engages thousands of vendors globally for a range of services, including supply by non-trade or unskilled workers to semi-skilled and professionals.

+Vendor Management Program Office

 The Vendor Management Program Office ("VMPO") is responsible for the on-boarding of new vendors across the entire organisation.

 Due diligence and risk assessment

-Due diligence and risk assessment on all vendors is mandatory irrespective of the nature of service provided.
+Initial and ongoing due diligence and risk assessment on all vendors are mandatory irrespective of the nature of service provided.